 Where to Manage Keys

 Mint, list, name, and revoke keys from the dashboard at app.wafer.ai.
 The UI surfaces every key on your account with its label, prefix, creation date, and last-used time, and gives you a one-click revoke.
-The underlying control-plane endpoints live on api.wafer.ai and run behind your signed-in dashboard session — not behind a wfr_… inference key — so this is not a public REST API you call from CI today.
-If you need to script key rotation, ask us at emilio@wafer.ai — we are tracking interest in machine-auth for the control plane.
+The same actions are available through the signed-in dashboard API.
+These routes require the user’s dashboard session, not an inference key:

 Key Format